florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Léon Ehrwein**: Learning the basics of Arduino

 ## 🗓️ Wednesday, 14th of January 2026
 * **Florent Gilliéron**: Searching for IoT project ideas.
 Creation of the first code.
-Create of a Github Repository.
+Creation of a Github Repository.
 * **Julien Mignon**: Searching for IoT project ideas.
 Creation of the first code.
 * **Léon Ehrwein**: Learning the basics of Arduino and ESP32 with different sensors
 *